mreschultz/employeetracker/README.md

 # Unit 12 MySQL Homework: Employee Tracker

-This homework assignment, a CMS for managing a company's employees using node, inquirer, and MySQL.
+This homework assignment is a CMS for managing a company's employees using node, inquirer, and MySQL.

 ## About